-The interior of this air handler must be cleaned and adjusted by a qualified service contractor annually or prior to each heating or cooling season.
-The following items should be checked:
+The interior sections of the air handler must be cleaned and adjusted by a qualified service contractor prior to the start of each heating or cooling season.
+The following items must be checked:

-- 1. Blower wheel and motor for excessive dirt. - 2.
-Electric heaters for wear, damage or corrosion. - 3.
-Electrical components for excessive dust, dirt, wear, or deterioration. - 4.
-Supply air duct system for excessive dust, dirt or debris. - 5.
-Return air duct system for excessive dust, dirt or debris. - 6.
-Electrical wiring for wear, insulation cracks and/or damage. - 7.
-Indoor coil(s) for dust, debris or damage. - 8.
+- 1. The blower wheel and motor for excessive dirt. - 2.
+The electric heaters for wear, damage or corrosion. - 3.
+The electrical components for excessive dust, dirt, wear, or deterioration. - 4.
+The supply air duct system for excessive dust, dirt or debris. - 5.
+The return air duct system for excessive dust, dirt or debris. - 6.
+All electrical wiring for wear, insulation cracks and/or damage. - 7.
+Check the air conditioning evaporator coil for dust, debris or damage. - 8.
 Condensate drain pan for proper drainage to prevent water backup into the air handler. - 9.
-Air handler casing and interior sheet metal panels or dividers.
+The air handler casing and all interior sheet metal panels or dividers.